ninedev-i/nice-popup/readme.md

 **N.B.
 This is a beta version!**
 ## Install
 1. Install package by command ```npm install nice-popup```
-2. Add styles to your css from [here](https://github.com/FallenMaster/nice-popup/blob/master/dist/app.css).
+2. Add styles to your project from [here](https://github.com/FallenMaster/nice-popup/blob/master/dist/app.css).

 ## Usage
 1. Html – gallery